AnmolBhargava0901/AStar-Visualizer/README.md

-# 🌟 AStar Visualizer - Interactive Pathfinding Algorithm Demo
+# 🌟 AStar Visualizer - Interactive Pathfinding Algorithm

 **AStar Visualizer** is an intuitive and educational tool that demonstrates the **A\*** (A-Star) pathfinding algorithm in real time.
 Built using **Python** and **Pygame**, this app visualizes how smart algorithms find the shortest route in complex environments.
 Perfect for students, teachers, and developers.